ffund/compe-design-project/lab1/getting-started-sbc.md

 ---

-**Lab report**: Write instructions for yourself, describing how to open each of these applications on the Pi:
+**Lab report**: Write instructions for "future you", describing how to open each of these applications on the Pi:

 * a browser
 * a text editor